28 Mince Recipes plus what to do with Their Leftovers!

 This makes it stretch further and feel like a more complete meal if serving only with salad.

 Mexican mince freezes really well so you can cook it in bulk then divide and freeze for future use.

-A simple taco seasoning is 1 tablespoon of chili Powder, 1/4 teaspoon of garlic powder, 1/4 teaspoon onion powder, 1/2 teaspoon of paprika, 1 and 1/2 teaspoons of ground cumin and 1 yeaspoon of sea salt.
+A simple taco seasoning is 1 tablespoon of chilli powder, 1/4 teaspoon of garlic powder, 1/4 teaspoon onion powder, 1/2 teaspoon of paprika, 1 and 1/2 teaspoons of ground cumin and 1 teaspoon of sea salt.
 Combine and use as you would the taco seasoning.

 This is a classic for a reason.
 It goes great with vegetables or on a sandwich.
 It can be prepped in the morning then baked in the evening and you can get creative hiding vegetables in it, lentils or breadcrumbs to make it stretch further.

-This is a great way to use up vegetables, leftover mashed potato or lentils.
+This is a great way to use up vegetables, leftover mashed potatoes or lentils.

 However, that is a basic and not very exciting one, so I encourage you to create your own version and experiment with it.

 What to do with Leftover Chilli?